ivangfr/springboot-aws-localstack-dynamodb-lambda-sns-sqs/README.md

 - **producer-service**

-  - In a terminal, make sure you are inside `springboot-aws-localstack-sns-sqs` root folder
+  - In a terminal, make sure you are inside `springboot-aws-localstack-dynamodb-sns-sqs` root folder
   - Run the following command to start the application
     ```
     ./mvnw clean spring-boot:run --projects producer-service -Dspring-boot.run.jvmArguments="-Daws.accessKey=key -Daws.secretAccessKey=secret"